-Considerable quantity of information is built in to the side wall of a tire, such as , date of manufacture, size, weight limit tire can carry, air pressure, serial number, and where it was built.
+Considerable quantity of information is built in to the side wall of a tire, such as, date of manufacture, size, weight limit tire can carry, air pressure, serial number, and where it was built.

-The letters "ST' indentify as "service trailer" meaning they are for trailers and not automotive.
+The letters "ST' refer as "service trailer" meaning they are for RV TRAILERS, manufactured for that purpose.
+These tires should not be used for automotive use.